devops329/devops/instruction/incidentReport/incidentReport.md

 For major incidents such as security incidents related to personally identifiable information or monetary funds, or for major service outages, you will want to create a more extensive report that details why the incident occurred, and most importantly, why it will not happen again.
 Here is an example of AWS's report on the [2017 S3 outage](https://aws.amazon.com/message/41926/).
 Notice the clear reference to the alteration of the practices related to how humans interact with the system.

-> an authorized S3 team member using an established playbook executed a command which was intended to remove a small number of servers for one of the S3 subsystems.
+> An authorized S3 team member using an established playbook executed a command which was intended to remove a few servers for one of the S3 subsystems.
 Unfortunately, one of the inputs to the command was entered incorrectly and a larger set of servers was removed than intended.
 >
 > We are making several changes as a result of this operational event.
 This will prevent an incorrect input from triggering a similar event in the future.
 We are also auditing our other operational tools to ensure we have similar safety checks.